Chapter 4. Using PostGIS: Data Management and Queries

 for kNN searches at the moment.

 Ordinarily, indexes invisibly speed up data access: once the index is built, the query planner transparently decides when to use index information to speed up a query plan.
-Unfortunately, the PostgreSQL query planner does not optimize the use of GiST indexes well, so sometimes searches which should use a spatial index instead default to a sequence scan of the whole table.
+Unfortunately, the PostgreSQL query planner sometimes does not optimize the use of GiST indexes well, so sometimes searches which should use a spatial index instead may perform a sequential scan of the whole table.

 If you find your spatial indexes are not being used (or your attribute indexes, for that matter) there are a couple things you can do:

-If vacuuming does not work, you can force the planner to use the index information by using the SET ENABLE_SEQSCAN=OFF command.
-You should only use this command sparingly, and only on spatially indexed queries: generally speaking, the planner knows better than you do about when to use normal B-Tree indexes.
-Once you have run your query, you should consider setting
+If vacuuming does not help, you can temporarily force the planner to use the index information by using the set enable_seqscan to off; command.
+This way you can check whether planner is at all capable to generate an index accelerated query plan for your query.
+You should only use this command only for debug: generally speaking, the planner knows better than you do about when to use indexes.
+Once you have run your query, do not forget to set

 ENABLE_SEQSCANback on, so that other queries will utilize the planner as normal.